gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC2/OperatorsSZ.md

   * **`transformed_by`** (`geometry` , `point`) --->  `geometry`

 #### Result:
-A geometry resulting from the application of a rotation and a scaling (right-operand : point {angle(degree), scale factor} of the left-hand operand (geometry, agent, point)
+A geometry resulting from the application of a rotation and a scaling (right-operand : point &#123;angle(degree), scale factor} of the left-hand operand (geometry, agent, point)

 #### Examples:
 ```